DejavuForensics/Ransomware/README.md

 -	find evidence of the presence and use of the yara program, used to perform memory dump's.

 ######	Features related to crypto-coin mining:
--	Verify if the tested server tries to connect to mining pools, the goal is to generate virtual currencies without the cognition (and not benefiting) the computer owner.
+-	It is audited if the suspect application tries to connect to mining pools, the goal is to generate virtual currencies without the cognition (and not benefiting) the computer owner.

 ######	Features related to system modifications:
--	Verify if the tested server tries to create or modify system certificates, security center warnings, user account control behaviors, desktop wallpaper, or ZoneTransfer.ZoneID values in the ADS(Alternate Data Stream).
+-	It is audited if the suspect application tries to create or modify system certificates, security center warnings, user account control behaviors, desktop wallpaper, or ZoneTransfer.ZoneID values in the ADS(Alternate Data Stream).

 ######	Features related to Microsoft Office.
 Checks if the server tested tries to:
 -	create a suspicious VBA object